mindscratch/mindscratch.github.io/content/post/year-in-review.md

 which  was a lot of fun!

-I also feel like the luckiest guy in the world, because I woke up everyday next to my high school sweet heart, who has been my rock everyday.
-We're raising three amazin children who certainly give us a run for our money, but also make us laugh and smile more than any other thing in our lives.
+I also feel like the luckiest guy in the world, because I woke up everyday next to my high school sweet heart, who has been my rock every day.
+We're raising three amazing children who certainly give us a run for our money, but also make us laugh and smile more than any other thing in our lives.

 ## Looking Forward